Rhombohedral graphite junctions as a platform for continuous tuning between topologically trivial and non-trivial electronic phases: Methods

 \subsection{Calculating the density of states}

 We calculate our (layer- or sublattice-resolved if necessary) electronic density of states results by embedding the four-layer junction region between two semi-infinite rhombohedral half-crystal surfaces.
-This is done via calculation of the junction Green's function $G^{\mathrm{J}}$:
+This is done via calculation of the junction Green's function $G^{\J}$:

-where $H^{\textrm{J}}$ is the 8$\times$8 junction Hamiltonian describing only layers $J-1$ to $J+2$, and $\Sigma^{\textrm{L}}$ and $\Sigma^{\textrm{R}}$ are embedding potentials accounting exactly for the influence of the rhombohedral half-crystals either side of the four-layer junction region.
-We use the Slonczewski-Weiss-McClure tight-binding model \cite{Dresselhaus1981} to construct $H^{\textrm{J}}$, but for Fig.\@ \ref{fig:topology} of the main text limit ourselves to the in-plane nearest neighbour hopping $\gamma_{0}$ and the vertical interlayer hopping $\gamma_{1}$.
-Labelling the red sites as sublattice $A$ and the blue sites as sublattice $B$, the general form in the basis of the Bloch states on sublattices $A_{J-1}$, $B_{J-1}$, $A_{J}$, $B_{J}$, $A_{J+1}$, $B_{J+1}$, $A_{J+2}$, $B_{J+2}$, is
+where here, $z$ is the complex energy parameter, $H^{\J}$ is the 8$\times$8 junction Hamiltonian describing only layers $\J-1$ to $\J+2$, and $\Sigma^{\mathrm{L}}$ and $\Sigma^{\mathrm{R}}$ are embedding potentials accounting exactly for the influence of the rhombohedral half-crystals either side of the four-layer junction region.
+We use the Slonczewski-Weiss-McClure tight-binding model \cite{Dresselhaus1981} to construct $H^{\mathrm{J}}$, but for Fig.\@ \ref{fig:topology} of the main text limit ourselves to the in-plane nearest neighbour hopping $\gamma_{0}$ and the vertical interlayer hopping $\gamma_{1}$.
+Labelling the red sites as sublattice $A$ and the blue sites as sublattice $B$, the general form in the basis of the Bloch states on sublattices $A_{\J-1}$, $B_{\J-1}$, $A_{\J}$, $B_{\J}$, $A_{\J+1}$, $B_{\J+1}$, $A_{\J+2}$, $B_{\J+2}$, is